 Additionally, Catholics are required to fast on Ash Wednesday and Good Friday.
 According to the U.S. bishops, fasting Catholics are permitted to "eat one full meal, as well as two smaller meals that together are not equal to a full meal."
 The rules of fasting apply to individuals ages 18 to 59.

-God also calls us to take up personal fasts in our own lives during Lent.
-This can include fasting from time on our phones, perhaps a food or drink we enjoy, or even fasting from hitting snooze on our alarm clocks in the morning!
+God also calls us to take up personal Lenten fasts.
+This can include fasting from time on our phones, a food or drink we enjoy, or even fasting from hitting snooze on our alarm clocks in the morning!
 Each little sacrifice we make can be offered for the glory of God.

-There are lots of reasons for fasting during the season of Lent—an effort to join in Christ's suffering, detaching ourselves from worldly things, making more room for Christ in our lives, practicing holy habits that will help us grow in virtue and relationship with Christ—the list goes on.
+There are lots of reasons for fasting during the season of Lent—an effort to join in Christ's suffering, detaching ourselves from worldly things, making more room for God in our lives, practicing holy habits that will help us grow in virtue—the list goes on.
 But, what is important to note is that our Lenten fast is not about us, it's about Jesus Christ.

 For this reason, we'd like to hone in on two Christ-centered purposes for Lenten fasting.

 First, we fast to repent, to turn away from our sin.
 Even though the penitential act of fasting cannot make up for our sin, it shows our sorrow and offers a small reparation for our offense against God.
-Also, when we fast, we discipline our bodies and train our minds to be obedient to our will.
+Also, when we fast, we discipline our bodies and train our minds to obey God's will.
 By building and strengthening this habit of discipline, we prepare ourselves to resist future sin.
 Fasting, therefore, becomes an act of worship where we turn away from temptation and toward God.

 To open our hearts to the Lord.